-The marriage of Queen Victoria and Prince Albert was one of the rare matches of true love between Royals.
+The marriage of Queen Victoria and Prince Albert was a rare match of true love between Royals.

-Queen Victoria never completely recovered from the shock of Albert’s death.
-She went into mourning and wore black for the rest of her life.
-Her reign was a long and prosperous one for England and there are still symbols of their deep and abiding love in the countless monuments that were built by Victoria to honor Albert.
-But of all the monuments that symbolize their love, none is so widespread or as deeply woven into so many countries’ celebrations of Christmas as that of the Tree of Love!
+Though her reign was a long and prosperous one for England, Queen Victoria never recovered from the shock of Albert’s death.
+She mourned and wore black for the rest of her life.
+Today, there are still symbols of their deep and abiding love in countless monuments Victoria built to honor Albert.
+But of all the monuments that symbolize their love, none is so sweeping or as deeply woven into cultural tradition as that of the Christmas tree ~ their Tree of Love!